GNLASSI/AwesomApp/README.md

 # AwesomApp
-A sleek web app for managing daily tasks, built with React and Node.js.
-Still in early development, open to contributions
+An advanced online age calculator built with HTML, CSS, and JavaScript to instantly calculate exact age in years, months, and days.